shukriadams/discord-giveawaybot/README.md

 [![Build Status](https://travis-ci.org/shukriadams/discord-giveawaybot.svg?branch=master)](https://travis-ci.org/shukriadams/discord-giveawaybot)

-Gives away Steam games on Discord.
+A Discord bot that manages automated game giveaways on Discord channels.
+Built-in integration for Steam titles, but can give anything connected to a URL away.
 Heavily inspired by https://github.com/jagrosh/GiveawayBot

-A demo version can be seen on Discord: https://discord.gg/gMEGQBj (limited to non-admin functions, can't auto-assign admin rights, yet)
+A demo version can be seen on Discord: https://discord.gg/gMEGQBj (Bot is limited to non-admin functions, I can't auto-assign admin rights to users.
+I'm not active on this Discord channel, its for demo purposes, if you need help or found a bug use Github.

 ## Requirements